The Craziest Lifespans of the Natural World

 While you might think we’re talking about the “quack quack” type of duck, the Geoduck is a clam.
 They are edible and can be found in oceans, as they live only in saltwater.
 This creature is native to coastal waters of Western Canada and the Northwest United States.

-Size-wise, it can range between 6 to 8 inches in length.
+Size-wise, it can range between 6 and 8 inches in length.
 However, the siphons connected can make it even bigger.
-The average lifespans of these creatures are 160 years.
+The average lifespans of these creatures is 160 years.
 However, there was once one geoduck that was said to have lived for 168 years.

 Galapagos Land Tortoise lifespans